test-kitchen/test-kitchen/docs/content/docs/getting-started/01-installing.md

     weight: 10
 ---

-As this is a quick start guide, it doesn't assume any great familiarity with Chef or Ruby and takes you through the process of writing a Chef cookbook with automated testing as standard.
+As this is a quick start guide, it doesn't assume any great familiarity with Chef Infra or Ruby and takes you through the process of writing a Chef Infra cookbook with automated testing as standard.
 In order to follow this guide, we'll need a few tools first.

 ##### Pre-requisites